mihir224/chat-zilla/README.md

 - Initialised routes and controllers
 - Implemented JWT auth
 - API tested all routes
+- Implemented signin/signup functionality

-***This project has limited functionality as of now (entry level functionality for socket.io) but I do plan to add more functionality like user auth, PWA compatibility, and chat storage***
+***This project has limited functionality as of now (entry level functionality for socket.io) but I do plan to add more functionality like PWA compatibility, and chat storage***